-Business gifts and entertainment are meant to create goodwill and sound working relationships and not to gain improper advantage with current or potential suppliers, vendors or partners or facilitate approvals from government officials.
-The exchange, as a normal business courtesy, of meals or entertainment (such as tickets to a game or the theatre or a round of golf) is a common and acceptable practice as long as it is not extravagant.
-Unless express permission is received from a supervisor, the Compliance Officer or the Audit Committee, gifts and entertainment cannot be offered, provided or accepted by any employee unless consistent with customary business practices and not excessive in value.
-This principle applies to our transactions everywhere in the world, even where the practice is widely considered "a way of doing business."
+Business gifts and entertainment are meant to create goodwill and sound working relationships, not to gain improper advantage with current or potential suppliers, vendors or partners or to facilitate approvals from government officials.
+The exchange, as a customary business courtesy, of gifts, meals or entertainment (such as tickets to a game or to the theatre or a round of golf) is a common and acceptable practice as long as it is permitted under applicable laws and the recipient’s organization, is not extravagant or given too frequently and is given openly and without any expected action in return.
+Unless express permission is received from a supervisor, the Compliance Officer or the Audit Committee, gifts, meals and entertainment cannot be offered, provided or accepted by any employee unless consistent with customary business practices and in accordance with the Code.
+Gifts of cash or cash equivalents are never permitted.
+This principle applies to all of our transactions everywhere in the world, even where the practice is widely considered "a way of doing business."
 Employees should not accept gifts or entertainment that may reasonably be deemed to affect their judgment or actions in the performance of their duties.
 Our customers, suppliers and the public at large should know that our employees' judgment is not for sale.

-Under some statutes, such as the U.S. Foreign Corrupt Practices Act (further described in Section 5), giving anything of value to a government official to obtain or retain business or favorable treatment is a criminal act subject to prosecution and conviction.
+Under some statutes, such as the U.S. Foreign Corrupt Practices Act (further described in Section 5), and other applicable anti-corruption laws, giving anything of value to a government official or a private individual to obtain or retain business or favorable treatment is a criminal act subject to prosecution and conviction.
 Discuss with your supervisor or the Compliance Officer any proposed entertainment or gifts if you are uncertain about their appropriateness.

 You may not, while acting on behalf of the Company or while using our computing or communications equipment or facilities, either:

-- commit any unlawful or illegal act, including harassment, libel, fraud, sending of unsolicited bulk email (also known as "spam") in violation of applicable law, trafficking in contraband of any kind, or espionage.
+- commit any unlawful or illegal act, including harassment, libel, fraud, sending of unsolicited bulk email (also known as "spam") or material of objectionable content in violation of applicable law, trafficking in contraband of any kind or any kind of espionage.

 If you receive authorization to access another entity's internal computer system or other resource, you must make a permanent record of that authorization so that it may be retrieved for future reference, and you may not exceed the scope of that authorization.

 Unsolicited bulk email is regulated by law in a number of jurisdictions.
-If you intend to send unsolicited bulk email to persons outside of the Company, either while acting on our behalf or using our computing or communications equipment or facilities, you should contact your supervisor or the Compliance Officer for approval.
+If you intend to send unsolicited bulk email to persons outside of the Company, either while acting on our behalf or while using our computing or communications equipment or facilities, you must obtain prior approval from your supervisor or from the Compliance Officer.

-All data residing on or transmitted through our computing and communications facilities, including email and word processing documents, is the property of the Company and subject to inspection, retention and review by the Company, with or without an employee's or third party's knowledge, consent or approval, in accordance with applicable law.
+All data residing on or transmitted through our computing and communications facilities, including email and electronic documents, is the exclusive property of the Company and is subject to inspection, retention and review by the Company at any time, with or without an employee's or third party's knowledge, consent or approval, in accordance with applicable law.
 Any misuse or suspected misuse of our assets must be immediately reported to your supervisor or the Compliance Officer.

 One of our most important assets is our confidential information.
 As an employee of the Company, you may learn of information about the Company that is confidential and proprietary.
 You also may learn of information before that information is released to the general public.
 Employees who have received or have access to confidential information should take care to keep this information confidential.
-Confidential information includes non-public information that might be of use to competitors or harmful to the Company or its suppliers, vendors or partners if disclosed, such as business, marketing and service plans, financial information, product development, scientific data, manufacturing, laboratory results, designs, databases, customer lists, pricing strategies, personnel data, personally identifiable information pertaining to our employees, patients or other individuals (including, for example, names, addresses, telephone numbers and social security numbers), and similar types of information provided to us by our customers, suppliers and partners.
+Confidential information includes all non-public information that might, directly or indirectly, be of use to our competitors or harmful to the Company or to its suppliers, vendors or partners if disclosed, such as business, marketing and service plans, financial information, product development, scientific data, laboratory results, designs, databases, pricing strategies, market data, inventions and new developments and methods, works of authorship, trade secrets, processes, protocols, conceptions, formulas, patents, patent applications, licenses, suppliers, manufacturing, raw material and product specifications, personnel data, personally identifiable information pertaining to our employees, patients or other individuals (including, for example, names, addresses, telephone numbers and social security numbers), and similar types of information provided to us by our suppliers and partners.
 This information may be protected by patent, trademark, copyright and trade secret laws.

 In addition, because we interact with other companies and organizations, there may be times when you learn confidential information about other companies before that information has been made available to the public.
 You must treat this information in the same manner as you are required to treat our confidential and proprietary information.
 There may even be times when you must treat as confidential the fact that we have an interest in, or are involved with, another company.

-You are expected to keep confidential and proprietary information confidential unless and until that information is released to the public through approved channels (usually through a press release, an SEC filing or a formal communication from a member of senior management, as further described in Section 15).
-Every employee has a duty to refrain from disclosing to any person confidential or proprietary information about us or any other company learned in the course of employment here, until that information is disclosed to the public through approved channels.
-This policy requires you to refrain from discussing confidential or proprietary information with outsiders and even with other Company employees, unless those fellow employees have a legitimate need to know the information in order to perform their job duties.
-Unauthorized use or distribution of this information could also be illegal and result in civil liability and/or criminal penalties.
+You are expected to keep confidential and proprietary information confidential unless and until that information has been released to the public through approved channels (usually through a press release, an SEC filing or a formal communication from a member of senior management, as further described in Section 16).
+Every employee of the Company has a duty to refrain from disclosing to any person confidential or proprietary information about us or any other company learned in the course of employment with the Company, until that information has been disclosed to the public through approved channels.
+This policy requires you to refrain from discussing confidential or proprietary information with outsiders and even with other Company employees, unless those fellow employees have a legitimate need to know such information in order to perform their job duties.
+The unauthorized use or distribution of confidential or proprietary information could also be illegal and could result in civil liability and/or criminal penalties.

 You should also take care not to inadvertently disclose confidential information.
-Materials that contain confidential information, such as memos, notebooks, computer disks and laptop computers, should be stored securely.
-Unauthorized posting or discussion of any information concerning our business, information or prospects on the Internet is prohibited.
+Materials that contain, or could reasonably be expected to contain, confidential information, such as notebooks, mobile devices, thumb drives or other data storage devices and laptop computers, should be stored securely.
+Any unauthorized post, tweet or discussion of any confidential information concerning our business, information or prospects on the internet or any social media outlet, forum or other platform of a similar type is strictly prohibited.
 You may not discuss our business, information or prospects in any "chat room," regardless of whether you use your own name or a pseudonym.
 Be cautious when discussing sensitive information in public places like elevators, airports, restaurants and "quasi-public" areas within the Company, or in and around the Company's facilities.
-All Company emails, voicemails and other communications are presumed confidential and should not be forwarded or otherwise disseminated outside of the Company, except where required for legitimate business purposes.
+All Company emails, messages, voicemails and other communications are presumed confidential and should not be forwarded or otherwise disseminated outside of the Company, except where required for legitimate business purposes.

-Any waiver of this Code for executive officers (including, where required by applicable laws, our principal executive officer, principal financial officer, principal accounting officer or controller (or persons performing similar functions)) or directors may be authorized only by our Board of Directors or, to the extent permitted by the rules of any securities exchange upon which the Company's securities are then listed and/or traded, a committee of the Board and will be disclosed as required by applicable laws, rules and regulations.
+Any waiver of this Code for executive officers (including, where required by applicable laws, our principal executive officer, principal financial officer, principal accounting officer or controller (or persons performing similar functions)) or directors may be authorized only by our Board of Directors and will be disclosed as required by applicable laws, rules and regulations.

 To facilitate compliance with this Code, we have implemented a program of Code awareness, training and review that is part of our broader compliance programs overseen by our Audit Committee.
 We have established the position of Compliance Officer to oversee this program.
 The Compliance Officer is a person to whom you can address any questions or concerns related to this Code or any other matters relating to legal or regulatory compliance.
-The Compliance Officer, Lloyd Rowland, can be reached at 858-480-3895 or email@example.com.
-In addition to fielding questions or concerns with respect to potential violations of this Code or any other matters relating to legal or regulatory compliance, the Compliance Officer is responsible for:
+The Compliance Officer, Celia Eckert, can be reached at 626-737-8122 or firstname.lastname@example.org.
+In addition to fielding questions or concerns with respect to potential violations of this Code and all other matters relating to legal or regulatory compliance, the Compliance Officer is responsible for: